Internet Control Message Protocol: Datagram structure

 The ICMP packet is encapsulated in an IPv4 packet.
 The packet consists of header and data sections.

 Header

 The ICMP header starts after the IPv4 header and is identified by its protocol number, 1.
-All ICMP packets have an eight-byte header and variable-sized data section.
-The first four bytes of the header have fixed format, while the last four bytes depend on the type and code of the ICMP packet.
+All ICMP packets have an eight-byte header and a variable-sized data section.
+The first four bytes of the header have a fixed format, while the last four bytes depend on the type and code of the ICMP packet.